-In the fall, it seems that almost any warm day is referred to by most people as “Indian summer.”
+In the fall, it seems that almost any warm day is referred to by most people as an “Indian summer.”
 And while their error is certainly not of the world-shaking variety, they are, for the most part, mistaken.
 Find out what a real Indian summer is!

 What Is an Indian Summer?